Improved Group Robustness via Classifier Retraining on Independent Splits: Experimental Details

-In this section, we examine how robust retraining affects the model’s prediction of $D_U$ and $D_L$ before and after robust classifier retraining on independent split (with $p=0.30$).
+\paragraph{Impact of robust retraining on independent splits.} In this section, we examine how robust retraining affects the model’s prediction of $D_U$ and $D_L$ before and after robust classifier retraining on independent split (with $p=0.30$).
 Tables \ref{tab:waterbird-points-changed} and \ref{tab:celeba-points-changed} show the accuracy on $D_U$ and $D_L$ for Waterbird and CelebA.
 The “Points changed” column indicates the number of points that the model changes prediction after robust retraining per group along with the total number of examples in that group (with percentage in parentheses).
-The worst-group is underlined in the tables.
+The worst group is underlined in the tables.

-Interestingly, after robust retraining, the worst-group almost always switches from the minority group to the majority group regardless of the data split.
+Interestingly, after robust retraining, the worst group almost always switches from the minority group to the majority group regardless of the data split.